Steps to take after a basement flood

 To report flooding on roads and in your neighbourhood please call 3-1-1.
 In Caledon, call 905-584-2272, ext.
 4238.

-If you think there’s a problem with your sanitary sewer pipe, call the Region at 905-791-7800.
-Our 24 hour sewer back-up service helps identify sewer problems.
+If you think there’s a problem with your sanitary sewer pipe, you can request emergency help with a sewer backup.

 What to do if your basement floods